LogtalkDotOrg/logtalk3/manuals/sources/userman/migration.rst

    second argument must be a predicate indicator (``Name/Arity``), a grammar rule non-terminal indicator (``Name//Arity``), a operator declaration, or a list of predicate indicators, grammar rule non-terminal indicators, and operator declarations.
+Predicate aliases can be declared using the notation ``Name/Arity as Alias/Arity`` or, in alternative, the notation ``Name/Arity:Alias/Arity``.
+Similar for non-terminal aliases.
 ``export/1``
    Exported predicates are compiled as public object predicates.
 The argument must be a predicate indicator (``Name/Arity``), a grammar